cryptpad/documentation/FAQ.rst

 1. Export your document as ``.docx`` or ``.odt`` in your existing software.
 2. Save the file to your computer.
-3. Open a new :ref:`app_document` file (or an existing one to replace the contents).
+3. Open a new :ref:`app_documents` file (or an existing one to replace the contents).
 4. |file-o| **File** > |upload| **Import** and select your file.

 To export, use |file-o| **File** > |download| **Export** and choose a format: